gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

    to be provided to the SCTP DTLS Chunk.
-   Each DTLS key context is associated with a four value tuple identifying the context, consisting of SCTP Association, the restart indicator, the DTLS Connection ID (if used), an the DTLS epoch
+   Each DTLS key context is associated with a four value tuple identifying the context, consisting of SCTP Association, the restart indicator, the DTLS Connection ID (if used), and the DTLS epoch

   Restart DTLS Key context: